 Multiple types of factors influence how much SHBG there is in your bloodstream.
 Aging is one of the most important factors.
-As men get older, their SHBG levels will naturally go up while the free testosterone levels will go down.
+As men age, their SHBG levels will naturally go up while the free testosterone levels will go down.

 However, you can do something about the other factors.
 For example, liver problems can increase SHBG levels in men of all ages.
-If you have a fatty liver as a result of chronic alcohol consumption or other reasons, chances are that your SHBG levels are also higher than normal.
+If you have a fatty liver due to chronic alcohol consumption or other reasons, chances are that your SHBG levels are also higher than normal.
 This is true for other liver problems such as cirrhosis or cancer.

 Thyroid problems can also increase SHBG levels.
 If your thyroid gland is less active or hyperactive, you might start to feel the symptoms of this health issue.
-Having too much estradiol in your body is also responsible for increasing SHBG levels.
+Too much estradiol in your body is also responsible for increasing SHBG levels.

 Obesity and high triglyceride levels are commonly associated with an increase in SHBG levels in the blood.
 If you are overweight and your lipid profile is not very good, chances are that your overall testosterone levels might drop.

 Finally, inflammation is another factor that could increase SHBG levels and decrease free testosterone ones.
 Acute inflammation is good for the body to help you fight diseases.
 Chronic inflammation, on the other hand, can lead to life-threatening issues and raise your SHBG levels.

 How Do You Know if Your SHBG Levels Are High?

 A simple blood test provides the best opportunity to test your testosterone levels accurately.
 Medical technology got very advanced, and it's possible to find out exactly how much testosterone is flowing through your blood quickly and safely.